-- A. Alterations of geologically hazardous areas or associated buffers may only occur for activities that: - 1.
-Will not increase the threat of the geological hazard to adjacent properties beyond predevelopment conditions; - 2.
+- A. Alterations of geologically hazardous areas or associated buffers may only occur for activities that: - Will not increase the threat of the geological hazard to adjacent properties beyond predevelopment conditions; - 2.
 Will not adversely impact other critical areas; - 3.
 Are designed so that the hazard to the project is eliminated or mitigated to a level equal to or less than pre-development conditions; and - 4.
 Are determined to be safe as designed and under anticipated conditions by a qualified engineer or geologist, licensed in the state of Washington. - B. Critical facilities shall not be sited within geologically hazardous areas unless there is no other practical alternative. - C. In addition to the provisions of this chapter, alterations of geologically hazardous areas or associated buffers must conform to City construction Standards and building codes. - D. Seismic Hazard Areas Standards.
 Development may be allowed in seismic hazard areas when all of the following apply: - 1.
 If evaluation of site-specific subsurface conditions by a qualified professional demonstrates that the proposed development site is not subject to the conditions indicating seismic risk, the provisions of this subsection shall not apply. - 2.
-If a site is subject to seismic risk, the applicant shall implement appropriate engineering design based on analysis by a qualified professional of the best available engineering and geological practices that either eliminates or minimizes the risk of structural damage or injury resulting from seismically induced settlement or soil liquefaction, including compliance with the following criteria: - a.
-Subdivision within a seismic hazard areas shall assure that each resulting lot has sufficient buildable area outside of the hazard area or that appropriate limitations on building and reference to appropriate standards are incorporated into subdivision approval and may be placed as restrictions on the face of the plat; - b.
-Structures in seismic hazard areas shall conform to applicable analysis and design criteria and provisions of building and construction codes as currently adopted by the City. - c.
-Public roads, bridges, utilities and trails shall be allowed when there are no feasible alternative locations and geotechnical analysis and design are provided that ensure the roadway, bridge and utility structures and facilities will not be susceptible to damage from seismic induced ground deformation.
-Mitigation measures shall be designed in accordance with the most recent version of the American Association of State Highway and Transportation Officials (AASHTO) Manual or other appropriate document.
+If a site is subject to seismic risk, the applicant shall implement appropriate engineering design based on analysis by a qualified professional of the best available engineering and geological practices that either eliminates or minimizes the risk of structural damage or injury resulting from seismically induced settlement or soil liquefaction, including compliance with the following criteria: - Subdivision within a seismic hazard areas shall assure that each resulting lot has sufficient buildable area outside of the hazard area or that appropriate limitations on building and reference to appropriate standards are incorporated into subdivision approval and may be placed as restrictions on the face of the plat; - b.
+Structures in seismic hazard areas shall conform to applicable analysis and design criteria and provisions of building and construction codes as currently adopted by the City.